Sigal112/HealthyLife/README.md

 If you want to run the site on your computer, follow these steps:
 1. Download the git file
-2. On the terminal do - npm install
+2. On the terminal write - npm install
-3. On the terminal do - node app.js
+3. On the terminal write - node app.js

 Home page
 ![Home page](/public/img/homepage.PNG)